The Whittlecreek and Eaton St Torpid Heritage Railway

 Once Whittlecreek and Eaton St Torpid Heritage Railway starts to manifest there will be two stations – Whittlecreek and Eaton St Torpid – plus Lavender Halt in between, where passengers can alight for the Eaton Lavender Experience.

-Whittlecreek and Eaton St Torpid Heritage Railway's Eaton St Torpid station provides convenient access to the Queen Alexandra Arts Centre.
-Alongside the platform are Sal T. Marsh's Wonky Pots Emporium and the Railway's own gift shop.
+Alongside the platform of Whittlecreek and Eaton St Torpid Heritage Railway's Eaton St Torpid station are Sal T. Marsh's Wonky Pots Emporium and the Railway's own gift shop.
 The Jackdaw Works is also near the station.
+Eaton St Torpid station is situated near the River Creake and the Pocohantas Canoe Hire facilities and also provides convenient access to the Queen Alexandra Arts Centre.

 The former trackbed heading north from Eaton St Torpid towards Brindlecliffe is used as carriage sidings; sadly the route of the railway closer to Brindlecliffe has been extensively built over.

-Although not part of the original Hunstanton and West Norfolk Junction Railway, newly-constructed track will allow trains to run from Eaton St Torpid to St Torpid's Bay, although through-running to and from Whittlecreek is unlikely to be possible because of weight restrictions on the reversing loop at the bay (see illustration below).
+Although not part of the original standard gauge railway, newly-constructed track will allow trains to run from Eaton St Torpid to St Torpid's Bay, although through-running to and from Whittlecreek is unlikely to be possible because of weight restrictions on the reversing loop at the bay (see illustration below).

-Whittlecreek station is situated near the River Creake and the Pocohantas Canoe Hire facilities.
-Alongside the station is the venue used for the Tommy is a Punk Engine Festival and where future events are envisaged.
+Whittlecreek station is the venue used for the Tommy is a Punk Engine Festival and where future events are envisaged.
 An eastward extension from Whittlecreek along the course of the West Norfolk Junction Railway to Effing, Hawston, Chipstead Market, Pentewiddle Cove and Etwell-juxta-Maris (see map above) is not considered cost-effective.
 And anyway the trackbed nearest Etwell-justa-Maris is already home to a magical light railway.

 A major extension heading south from Eaton St Torpid is however part of future plans.
 This will mostly follow the trackbed of the Lynn and Hunstanton Railway.
 Modern developments mean the line could not be reinstated as far south as Bishop's Snoring so will terminate near Friar's Ambling at the Sandy Cove Sand Co museum, where a short two-foot gauge railway is already taking shape.
 There will be intermediate stations at Dodd's Hill Staithes and Canidringham (pronounced locally 'Canidrum' or 'Conundrum'); see map at top of page.